-Noise gates work by completely cutting off the signal until the threshold, which is controlled by you, is met.
-Once the threshold is met, the gate “opens” and lets everything through.
+Noise gates work by completely cutting off the signal until the threshold, which is controlled by you, is exceeded.
+Once the signal exceeds the threshold , the gate “opens” and lets everything through.

 Example: You know how a high-gain guitar amp always has a lot of hum/white noise when the guitar is not being played, even if you turn the volume knobs all the way down on the guitar?
 Engaging the gate and adjusting the threshold so that the hum completely disappears while the guitar is not being played means that it won’t add any unwanted noise while it’s not being played, but as soon as you hit a note the gate will “open” and let everything through.

-This can also be used while mixing, be it on parts of the drum kit, such as the toms, for example, since you can set the gate to only trigger when the toms are being hit but not any other part of the kit, which will remove unwanted noise from the mix, or with any other element in the mix that might be introducing noise while not being played.
+This can also be used while mixing, be it on parts of the drum kit, such as the toms, for example, since you can set the gate to only trigger when the toms are being hit but not by any other part of the kit, which will remove unwanted noise from the mix.

 Now, there are also frequency-dependent gates which only act on specific frequencies, also set by you, and that let everything else through the entire time, and these are very useful when you’re trying to keep hi-hat sounds out of the tom & snare mics, for example.